elastic/elastic-otel-php/DEVELOPMENT.md

 ./tools/build/install_PHP_deps_in_dev_env.sh
 ```
 Instead of the usual `composer install`.
-This will select one of the generated composer's lock files (the one that corresponds to the current PHP version) and copy it to `<repo root>/composer.lock`
+This will select one of the generated composer's lock files (the one that corresponds to the current PHP version),
-and install the packages using that `composer.lock` file.
+copy it to `<repo root>/composer.lock`and install the packages using that `composer.lock` file.

 ## To check which dependencies can be updated
 Run